0xProject/0x-settler/README.md

 This settlement path is optimized by performing the Permit2 in the `uniswapV3SwapCallback` function performing a `permit2TransferFrom` and avoiding an additional `transfer`.
 This is further benefitted from tokens being sent to a pool with an already initialized balance, rathan than to 0xSettler as a temporary intermediary.

 The action `UNISWAPV3_PERMIT2_SWAP_EXACT_IN` exposes this behaviour and it should not be used with any other `PERMIT2` action (e.g `PERMIT2_TRANSFER_FROM`).

+# Risk

+Since Settler has no outstanding allowances, and no usage of `transferFrom` or arbitrary calls, overall risk of user funds loss is greatly reduced.

+Permit2 allowances (with short dated expiration) still opens up the contracts to some risk of user funds.
+Namely, `Alice` permit2 being intercepted and a malicious transaction from `Mallory`, which spends `Alice`'s money and transfers it to `Mallory`.

+To protect funds we must validate the actions being performed originate from the Permit2 signer.
+This is simple in the case where `msg.sender/tx.origin` is the signer of the Permit2 message.
+To support MetaTransactions we will need to employ the Witness functionality of Permit2 to ensure the actions are intentional from `Alice` as `msg.sender/tx.origin` is a different address.